HL7-DaVinci/CDS-Library/CQLCookbook.md

 define "RecentObservationDate": CDS.FindDate(CDS.MostRecent("RecentObservation"))
 ```
 Variables:
-- *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of Observations or a defined group of Observation codes that has been established in a previous CQL statement.
+- *Observation_Codes_Or_Valueset:* Replace with the name of a value set of Observations or a defined group of Observation codes that has been established in a previous CQL statement.
 - *time_interval:* How far back from today you want to look in the patient's EHR for the Observation.

 Example Implementation: [HomeOxygenTherapyPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/HomeOxygenTherapy/R4/files/HomeOxygenTherapyPrepopulation-0.1.0.cql)

 ### Highest Numerical Lab Result
-From a group of lab Observation codes or a valueset, extract the Observation with the highest numeric value.
+From a group of lab Observation codes or a value set, extract the Observation with the highest numeric value.
 ```sql
 define "HighestObservationResult": CDS.HighestObservation(CDS.WithUnit(CDS.Verified(CDS.ObservationLookBack([Observation: "Observation_Codes_or_Valueset"], time_interval)), 'unit'))
 ```
 Variables:
-- *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of Observations or a defined group of Observation codes that has been established in a previous define statement.
+- *Observation_Codes_Or_Valueset:* Replace with the name of a value set of Observations or a defined group of Observation codes that has been established in a previous define statement.
 - *time_interval:* How far back from today you want to look in the patient's EHR for the Observation.
 - *unit:* Unit of measurement for lab result (ex. mm[Hg], %, pH).